 Understanding Costs

-Purchase Cost: The initial cost of the air-conditioner
+- Purchase Cost: The initial expense of the unit itself.

 The Goal to Aim For: